Parallel Computing Fundamentals

 Most consumer computers have only one CPU, but many high-end servers have multiple CPUs, with each CPU representing several cores.
 The CPU is physically plugged into a socket on the motherboard, so these CPU units may be referred to as “sockets.”
 Each CPU will have its own pathway to memory, disk, and so forth.

 Computers can be connected to one another through some kind of network.
 The best-known network is Ethernet.
 Networking allows multiple computers to be connected in physical proximity to one another, forming a cluster.
 Each member computer in the cluster is usually called a node.
 Ethernet can be used for the interconnect, but Ethernet is a relatively slow network.
 The time required for a message to be sent from one computer to another is the latency, whereas the amount of data that can be sent per unit time is the bandwidth.
-Ethernet generally has fairly good bandwith but quite high latency.
+Ethernet generally has fairly good bandwidth but quite high latency.
 Since fast communication between nodes is important in a high-performance cluster, interconnects with much lower latency and higher bandwidth are generally provided for these systems, usually along with Ethernet for routine communication.
 The most widely used of these fast networks is InfiniBand, now owned by NVIDIA.

 A portion of a large computing cluster.